 ‘Aw, Snap’ is a common error page most of the Google Chrome users must have seen.
 This error occurs when a page fails to load in your browser.
-I’ve faced this error often while trying to connect to Facebook, and I always presumed that too much load on the server side is the reason behind.
+I’ve faced this error often while trying to connect to Facebook, and I always presumed that too much load on the server-side is the reason behind it.
 The fact which always wondered me was that clicking on the RELOAD buttons just a second later makes the website load fine.
-So in this post, we will learn about what basically is the cause behind the As Snap error page on Google Chrome.
+So in this post, we will learn about what is the cause behind the As Snap error page on Google Chrome.

 Aw, Snap, Something went wrong while displaying this webpage.
 To continue, reload or go to another page.
 Reload.

 Do check your internet connection before you proceed to the fixes.
-Intermittent internet connection is the first reason of getting this error page.
+Intermittent internet connection is the first reason for getting this error page.

 Aw, Snap! page crash error in Chrome

 Try the following suggestions to resolve the Aw, Snap! error message on Chrome browser:

 - Reload the page